RandomPersson/MC-NetherWrapper/README.md

-A Minecraft plugin adding a "wrapping" effect to Nether-Overworld portal linking in worlds with world border set.
+A simple Minecraft plugin adding a "wrapping" effect to Nether-Overworld portal linking in worlds with world border set.
 Unused due to being too confusing for players.

 *Written for TheSpiffingBrit*